brunopk/sc-master/README.md

 1. Create a virtual environment (if wasn't done before).
 2. Activate the virtual environment: `source <path of the venv>/bin/activate`.
 3. Install dependencies: `pip install -r requirements.txt`.
-4. Create migrations on `app/migrations` : python manage.py makemigrations` *
+4. Create migrations on `app/migrations` : python manage.py makemigrations`
-5. Create database and apply migrations: `python manage.py migrate` *
+5. Create database and apply migrations: `python manage.py migrate`
 6. [Create a Django user](#Creating-Django-users).
 7. [Configure authentication](#Configure-authentication).
 8. Start the server: `python manage.py runserver`

-* required only the first time running the server or when [adding new models](#Creating-new-models))
+> Steps 4 and 5 are only required the first time running the server or when [adding new models](#Creating-new-models))

 The output of `python manage.py runserver` will show URL,